 Lugh is a Celtic sun god who is also part of the Tuatha De Dannan.
 Multiple Irish clans claimed Lugh as their god and ancestor.
 If your ancestors were part of the Eoganachta, Lugh is your Celtic god ancestor.
 One connection lies in the King Lughaid who claimed descent from Lugh, as well as Irish clans that claim descent from Cu Chulainn.
 This legendary hero claimed descent from Lugh, henceforth Irish clans connected to him are also descended from Lugh.

 If your surname(s) match any below, you can claim Lugh as a divine ancestor:

 Brigid is one of the most beloved deities of old Celtic Ireland and Scotland.
 She is a goddess of the hearth, smithing, and healing.
-After the church converted the people, the goddess Brigid continued in the form of Saint Brigid.
-These Irish clans from the Bairrche tribal group claim descent from her.
+She is often depicted as a triple goddess and is honored by many modern pagans.
+After the church converted the Celtic people, the goddess Brigid lived on in the form of Saint Brigid, oe of the patron saints of Ireland.
+There are Irish clans from the Bairrche sept that claim descent from her.

 If you have one of these names in your ancestry, Brigid is your divine ancestor:

 6. Manannan Mac Lir: Divine Ancestor and Sea God